hegemonic/underdash/README.md

 ## FAQ ##

 Q: I demand that you rename this project "Lo-Score."
-A: Oh, for fuck's sake.
+A: Oh, for Fuch's sake.

 ## Credits ##